AidenHuang01/AidenHuang01.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year undergraduate student major in Computer Engineering at Jacobs School of Engineering at University of California, San Diego.
-My focus is on Softwear Engineering and Machine Learning.
+My focus is on Software Engineering and Machine Learning.

 A data-driven personal website
 ======